emfcamp/Website/docs/development.md

 ==========

 We generally follow [PEP8](https://www.python.org/dev/peps/pep-0008/).
-Flake will pick up obvious violations of this style, so please listen to it.
-Beyond that, we're not dogmatic about style as long as it's readable, but you may find your code tidied up in a later commit if it's messy or follows an anti-pattern.
+Flake will pick up obvious violations of this style, and is run automatically by `make test`.

+Beyond that, we're not dogmatic about style as long as it's readable.
+Don't worry if you find your code tidied up in a later commit.
+We've changed conventions on a few things over time.

+To bear in mind:

  - lines can be longer than 79 characters if it makes sense
  - splitting a line into multiple steps is usually better than using backslashes
  - formatting SQLAlchemy queries cleanly is difficult, so conventions are more relaxed
  - Prometheus metrics aren't constant, so don't UPPERCASE them
+ - single-character variables are fine in list comprehensions

 Always end multi-line lists in a comma.
 This makes git diffs work more cleanly.
 If you're used to JavaScript/JSON, Python will not do what you expect with: